amuthansakthivel/AmazonAssignmentWithDockerSupport/readme.md

 ![img13.png](readmeimages/img13.png)

 ![img14.png](readmeimages/img14.png)

 ## Final Notes:

 1. I have not written any unit tests because all the methods are relatively small and static
 2. I have performed sonarlint analysis to check the code quality.
+3. Base image used in the dockerfile is customised from `maven:3.6.3-jdk-8` where the maven dependencies are downloaded and kept handy to avoid downloading maven dependencies during each run.

 ## Questions :